Why are elderberries good for you?

 Cold and flu symptoms can be awful.
 Elderberry helps fight and relieve the symptoms of common colds and touches of flu with its rich combination of vitamins and nutritional properties.
 The antioxidants help cells revitalize, and the anti-inflammatory properties can help relieve the nasty side effects of cold and touches of flu in the body.

 Studies published by the National Institutes of Health have shown that elderberries, while not effective at preventing the symptoms of colds and flu, can make them less severe and, most importantly, much shorter-lived.
 Other studies have pointed toward elderberry’s support of the immune system as a pivotal contributor to the increasing number of white blood cells in the body.

 Elderberry helps beat acne and contributes to healthy skin

 Elderberry can also help with dermatological issues like acne.
-This is because elderberries contain a high level of flavonoids which have anti-inflammatory properties.
-This means that the duration and severity of acne flare-ups may not only be shorter but less severe.
+This is because elderberries contain a high level of flavonoids with anti-inflammatory properties.
+This means that the duration and severity of acne flare-ups may be shorter and less severe.

 Elderberry helps support the immune system and overall health

-Elderberry, with its antioxidants and vitamin compounds, boosts the overall immune system.
+With its antioxidants and vitamin compounds, Elderberry boosts the immune system.
 Increasingly, more and more diseases the body faces are being attributed to inflammation.
-This means that the anti-inflammatory properties that elderberries possess are vital to immune support.
+This means that elderberries’ anti-inflammatory properties are vital to immune support.